Why conduct an employee feedback survey

 10 Employee Feedback Tools to Track Team's Engagement in 2018

-TinyPulse makes it easy to create staff pulse surveys so that you know exactly how engaged and happy your team members are.
+TinyPulse makes it easy to create employee pulse surveys so that you know exactly how engaged and happy your team members are.
 The platform sends out one question per week -- they recommend sending yes or no, scale or NPS, or open-ended questions.
-Answers are anonymous, and managers can pull insightful reports by teams.
+The survey tool analyzes staff responses, and managers can pull insightful reports by teams, although employee feedback is presented anonymously.
 In addition, employees can send colleagues "cheers" to show their appreciation and send suggestions for improvements to the company and its policies.
 It's a simple app, but it's all you need to stay current on the health of your company culture.
 (Full disclosure: HubSpot is a TinyPulse customer.)